The Cost of Outsourcing Your Payroll

 What is outsourced payroll?

-The payroll provider will then manage everything else, including calculating statutory sick pay (SSP), creating payslips, producing P60s, P45s, and P11Ds, and paying wages.
+This third-party company will then manage everything else, including calculating statutory sick pay (SSP), creating payslips, producing P60s, P45s, and P11Ds, and paying wages.

 Should you outsource your payroll?